 The world has become a salesman’s paradise.
-Since the launch of social media, salespeople now directly access hundreds of thousands of their market without you even going anywhere.
+Since the launch of social media, salespeople now directly access hundreds of thousands of their market without going anywhere.
 If you join a mom group online, you immediately get bombarded with Avon ladies and clothing lines.
 You go golfing with a friend only to discover he’s pitching you his new business.
 Everyone out there claims to be the best at what they do, especially in real estate.

 The term “real estate agent” has become almost synonymous with “door-to-door-salesmen” these days.
 They’re everywhere, and no one quite knows whether to trust them or not.
 You hear about a friend of a friend who just got in the market and really wants you to keep them in mind when you sell your house, but your brother-in-law is also a real estate agent and has been at it a bit longer.
 There are a lot of choices to choose from, but ask yourself, “How can I find real estate agents I trust?”